Navigating the Complexities of the EU Deforestation Regulation: TDi Sustainability Offers Expert Insights

 From small coffee shops to supermarket giants, and artisan garment makers to big brand fashion names – tens of thousands of companies will be affected by the EU Deforestation Regulation.
 Understanding its implications is essential for businesses worldwide.

-The EU Deforestation Regulation will start to apply to businesses around the world at the end of this year, yet many businesses don’t realise the scale of its impact.
-By imposing stringent rules around the import and export of products linked to deforestation into and from the EU, it is hoped that it will significantly reduce global deforestation leading to the loss of habitat and biodiversity, reduce greenhouse gas emissions, and protect the rights Indigenous peoples.
+By imposing stringent rules and penalties around the import and export of products linked to deforestation into and from the EU, it is hoped that the regulation will significantly reduce global deforestation leading to the loss of habitat and biodiversity, reduce greenhouse gas emissions, protect the rights of Indigenous peoples, protect soils and biodiversity hotspots, and ensure landscapes are not degraded

-TDi Sustainability is a global sustainability consultancy whose responsible sourcing consultants can help you understand the impact of the EUDR on your business.
+TDi Sustainability is a global sustainability consultancy whose responsible sourcing consultants can help you understand the impact of the EUDR on your business once it is implemented.
 TDi recently hosted a panel of experts to discuss the impact of the regulation, featuring James Hollins, Head of Data and Due Diligence, Zandi Moyo, Senior ESG Analyst, and Sunil Abeyasekera, ESG Consultant.
 The webinar, which can be viewed here provided critical insights into the EUDR’s scope, requirements, and implications for global supply chains.

 The panel highlighted the complex interconnections between deforestation and other environmental and social issues – emphasising the need for companies to address a wide range of challenges in their supply chains.
 “While deforestation and forest degradation are the key ESG risks addressed by the EUDR, it is important to pay attention to other ESG issues associated with deforestation as well,” Zandi Moyo says.
 “And that’s because deforestation can have far reaching impacts on the environment and people destroying ecosystems that are vital to wildlife and livelihoods, with linkages to biodiversity loss, degradation of ecosystems, climate change and disruption to local and indigenous communities, and some of these ESG issues can also be used as indicators of deforestation, such as biodiversity loss.”